Ange Postecoglou: Personal life

 Postecoglou grew up in Melbourne, Victoria.
-From an early age he started playing Australian rules football and became a lifelong supporter of the Carlton Football Club in the Australian Football League.
+He played Australian rules football from a young age and became a lifelong supporter of the Carlton Football Club in the Australian Football League (AFL).

-Postecoglou is married to Georgia, who worked at South Melbourne as a marketing manager when he served as manager of the club.
-Together they have three sons, James, Max and Alexi.
-Their oldest son, James, currently serves with the Hellenic Armed Forces and is based in Lemnos.
+Postecoglou married his first wife, Georgia, in December 1988.
+He had a son from that marriage.
+Postecoglou's current wife, also named Georgia, worked at South Melbourne as a marketing manager when he served as manager of the club.
+Together they have two sons.

-He said in a 2018 interview that his father, who died the very same year, worked hard every day of his life: "People say they go to another country for a better life.
+He said in a 2018 interview that his father, who died that year, worked hard every day of his life: "People say they go to another country for a better life.
 My parents did not have a better life, they went to Australia to provide opportunities for me to have a better life."
-Father and son had time together only during their outings together to association football games, from where young Ange got a life-long "fascination" with the sport.
+Father and son had time together only during their outings together to soccer games, from where young Ange got a life-long "fascination" with the sport.
 He said of his management "My motivation is always to produce teams [my] dad would enjoy watching."
 Postecoglou also grew up supporting Liverpool and AEK Athens.

 In November 2022, Postecoglou was inducted into the Football Australia Hall of Fame for his outstanding contribution to Australian football on and off the field as a player and as a coach.

+In addition to English, Postecoglou is fluent in Greek.
+He is a Greek Orthodox Christian.
+Postecoglou has been nicknamed "Big Ange", and is often mononymously called Ange or Angie by media sources.

+In the post-match press conference of the 2025 UEFA Europa League final, Postecoglou mentioned that his favourite Australian Prime Minister was Paul Keating, and quoted him, stating: "After an unlikely victory, this is one for the true believers."